Return to Notary Marketing 102 Contents

 Other Online Advertising

 Yelp, and online Yellow Pages.
-If you want to do paid listings on online yellow pages, start with a small investment and see what rate of return you get before investing a lot otherwise you might not get any return on a larger investment.
+If you want to do paid listings on online yellow pages, start with a small investment and see what rate of return you get before investing a lot; otherwise you might not get any return on a larger investment.
 I am unaware of how successful Yelp is, but some Notaries do get work from them, and the reviews really attract business to your listing.

 It is wise to call Title companies and give them your information.
 You can also contact hospitals, convalescent homes, Real Estate offices, law offices, jails, people who visit jails, and anyone else who might need a Notary.
 Handing out cards to strangers, customers, and office-mates of customers is a very effective marketing technique.
 Some Notaries have price sheets which is fine, but the most important is a business card.

-So, who should you advertise with?
+So, whom should you advertise with?
 Start with 123notary and Snapdocs.
 But, maintaining your listings is as important as who you advertise with.
 So, read the other sections of this course to learn how to optimize your listings and say the right things to attract the best clients.